sukykaur/AzureGDPR/DWoverview.md

 - Operations Management Suite (OMS)

 ## Deployment Architecture
+Microsoft has products and services that help customers in their preparation for meeting GDPR requirements.
+Microsoft has developed a four-step process that customers can follow on their journey to GDPR compliance:
+1. Discover: Identify which personal data exists and where it resides.
+2. Manage: Govern how personal data is used and accessed.
+3. Protect: Establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.
+4. Report: Keep required documentation and manage data requests and breach notifications.

-The following section details the development and implementation elements.
+The following section details this reference architecture's development and implementation elements as they relate to each step.

 ### Discover
-**Identify which personal data exists and where it resides.**

-A critical step to addressing GDPR requirements is to identify all personal data managed by the organization, so that they can adequately protect it and respond to data subject requests, such as erasure, rectification, and data portability.
+A critical step to addressing GDPR requirements is to identify all personal data managed by the organization and where it resides.

+[Data Catalog](https://docs.microsoft.com/en-us/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
+Common data sources can be registered, tagged, and searched for personal data.
+The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
+The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

-Azure Active Directory enables administrators to search for user data, and then edit data associated with the user account.
+Azure Active Directory enables administrators to search for user data, and then edit data associated with a user account.

 **SQL Data Warehouse**: [SQL Data Warehouse](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehouse-overview-what-is) is an Enterprise Data Warehouse (EDW) that leverages Massively Parallel Processing (MPP) to quickly run complex queries across petabytes of data.
 Import big data into SQL Data Warehouse with simple PolyBase T-SQL queries and use the power of MPP to run high-performance analytics.

 Using SQL queries, Microsoft customers can correct inaccurate or incomplete data hosted in Azure SQL Database.

-**Data Catalog**: [Data Catalog](https://docs.microsoft.com/en-us/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
-Common data sources can be registered, tagged, and searched for personal data.
-The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
-The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

 ### Manage
-**Govern how personal data is used and accessed.**
+The goal of the second step is to govern how personal data is used and accessed within the organization.

 #### Identity Management
 The following technologies provide identity management capabilities in the Azure environment: